 Boston Baked Beans

-Whether you love or hate the Pats, these beans will make you love New England (even if it’s merely a fleeting moment).
+Whether you love or hate the Pats, these beans will make you love New England.
 This recipe has been passed down for six generations (yes, literally) and has been a fixture at Massachusetts potlucks and tailgates for about that long too!

 2 pounds dried white beans